 Requesting other medication

 There may be occasions when you want to request a medicine that is not on your counterfoil.
 You can request this medicine but staff will have to pass your request to your doctor to see if it can be provided without an appointment.
-These requests usually take a little longer as they need to be individually considered by a doctor who knows you well, or has reviewed your case.
+These requests usually take a little longer as they need to be individually considered by our pharmacist or the doctor who knows you well, or has reviewed your case.
 It is helpful if you are able to give a brief outline of why you are making the request.

 Prescription Clerks Lisa Wills and Rebecca Dunstan